kanhua/CarND-Behavioral-Cloning-P3/report.md

 2. Recovery data
 Recovery data is very useful in rescuing the unexpected driving behavior.
 I deliberately steer a car off the center of the lane and record how it recovers.
 After that, I delete the data entries with steering value is zero, because these entries contains the actions of driving the car towards the sideline, which increases noises in the training dataset.

+## Dataset for validation

+Rather than picking up a portion of train dataset as the validation data, I use a completely separated driving data as the validation data.
+When I focused on training the car to drive track 1, I used the sample data provided by Udacity as the validation data.
+When I focused on training the car to drive on track 2, I use a small set of driving data on track 2 as the validation data to monior the training process.

 ## Models